 What is MySQL?

-In fact, MySQL is the go-to choice for scalable web applications—partly because it comes standard in the LAMP stack: an open-source suite of web applications that consists of Linux, Apache HTTP Server, MySQL, and PHP.
-In addition, content management systems like Drupal, Joomla, and WordPress rely on MySQL, so you find MySQL virtually everywhere.
+MySQL is the go-to choice for scalable web applications.
+It comes standard in the LAMP stack.
+The LAMP stack is extremely popular in web development.
+It’s an open-source stack of web applications that includes Linux, Apache HTTP Server, MySQL, and PHP.
+Also, the most popular content management systems (including Drupal, Joomla, and WordPress) use MySQL.
+In this respect, you’ll find MySQL virtually everywhere.

 History of MySQL